ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 Here $N_{\mathrm{rot},i}$, $\theta_{\mathrm{rot},i}$ and $N_{\mathrm{vib},i}$ are the number of rotations, the number of vibrations and the rotational temperature of a species $i$, respectively; $g_{i,\mathrm{v}}$ and $\theta_{\mathrm{vib},i,\mathrm{v}}$ represent the degeneracy and vibrational temperature of a vibrational mode $\mathrm{v}$ of species $i$.
 The `WalkerIdeal` model provides the necessary parameters to use such an equation.
 However, the morecommonly used approach is through the use of correlations of the ideal isobaric heat capacity, $C_{p,i}^0$, such as the `ReidIdeal`, `WilhoitIdeal` and `AlyLeeIdeal` models.
-From the ideal isobaric heat capacity, it is possible to determine the ideal Helmholtz free energy using the following equation:
+From the ideal isobaric heat capacity, it is possible to determine the ideal Helmholtz energy using the following equation:

 ``\frac{A_{\mathrm{ideal}}}{Nk_\mathrm{B}T} = \sum_{i=1}^{N_{\mathrm{Component}}} x_i\left[\ln{\frac{\rho_i}{\rho_0}}
     + \frac{1}{Nk_\mathrm{B}T} \int_{T_0}^T \!\!C_{p,i}^0 dT + \frac{H_{0,i}}{Nk_\mathrm{B}T}- \frac{1}{Nk_{B}}\!\!\int_{T_0}^T \frac{C_{p,i}^0}{T} dT -\ln{\frac{T}{T_0}}-\frac{S_{0,i}}{Nk_\mathrm{B}} - 1\right]``